-The Biomatrix Development Programmes use the following frameworks:
+The Biomatrix courses and programmes use the following frameworks:

 1. Issue framework: This framework is used for identifying co-factors in general and / or associated with stakeholders and / or dimensions, as well as considering levels (outer, inner and self).
 The different types of co-factors can be used in various combinations to give a quick overview of an issue (e.g. what co-produced an accident, a poor performance, what dimensions need to be considered in the new project).
 This is a useful technique for unpacking operational issues.